All Episodes

 It was always treated as a law enforcement issue, even as the threat grew and grew.

-And only twice with George Tennett.
+And only twice with George Tenet.

-He did his right here.
+He's right here.

-And more cigars with Monica than he had with these guys.
+Patterson's Ray had more private meetings with Monica Lewinsky and more cigars with Monica than he had with these guys.

-But I mean, it's what we've been saying all along.
+But, I mean, it's what we've been saying all along.

 The Clinton administration treated this as a law enforcement issue, and that's why the wall was constructed.